gobuffalo/docs/templates/docs/uploads/_test.md

 <%= title("Testing File Uploads") %>

-The HTTP testing library, [`github.com/markbates/willie`](https://github.com/markbates/willie), which is included in the [`github.com/gobuffalo/suite`](https://github.com/gobuffalo/suite) package that Buffalo uses for testing has been updated to include two new functions [`MultiPartPost`](https://godoc.org/github.com/markbates/willie#Request.MultiPartPost) and [`MultiPartPut`](https://godoc.org/github.com/markbates/willie#Request.MultiPartPut).
+The HTTP testing library, [`github.com/markbates/willie`](https://github.com/markbates/willie) (which is included in the [`github.com/gobuffalo/suite`](https://github.com/gobuffalo/suite) package that Buffalo uses for testing) has been updated to include two new functions: [`MultiPartPost`](https://godoc.org/github.com/markbates/willie#Request.MultiPartPost) and [`MultiPartPut`](https://godoc.org/github.com/markbates/willie#Request.MultiPartPut).

-These methods work just like the `Post` and `Put` methods, but instead the submit a multipart form, and can accept files for upload.
+These methods work just like the `Post` and `Put` methods, but instead they submit a multipart form, and can accept files for upload.

-Like `Post` and `Put`, `MultiPartPost` and `MultiPartPut`, take a struct, or map, as the first argument, this is the equivalent of the HTML form you would post.
-The methods take, a variadic second argument, [`willie.File`](https://godoc.org/github.com/markbates/willie#File).
+Like `Post` and `Put`, `MultiPartPost` and `MultiPartPut`, take a struct, or map, as the first argument: this is the equivalent of the HTML form you would post.
+The methods take a variadic second argument, [`willie.File`](https://godoc.org/github.com/markbates/willie#File).

 A `willie.File` requires the name of the form parameter, `ParamName`; the name of the file, `FileName`; and an `io.Reader`, presumably the file you want to upload.